Amazon Web Services (AWS) Free Plan 2026: What's Included & What's Not

 02 What's included in Amazon Web Services (AWS)'s free plan?

-Amazon Web Services (AWS)'s free plan includes: 750 hours/month t2.micro or t3.micro EC2 instance, 5 GB Amazon S3 standard storage, 750 hours Amazon RDS (db.t2.micro), 1 million AWS Lambda requests/month, 25 GB DynamoDB storage, and 3 more features.
+Amazon Web Services (AWS)'s free plan includes: 750 hours/month t2.micro or t3.micro EC2 instance (12 months), 5 GB Amazon S3 standard storage (12 months), 750 hours Amazon RDS db.t2.micro (12 months), 1 million AWS Lambda requests/month (always free), 25 GB DynamoDB storage (always free), and 2 more features.
 Key limits include basic usage caps.

 03 What's NOT included in Amazon Web Services (AWS)'s free plan?

-The free plan excludes: 2 vCPUs, 1 GiB memory, Up to 5 Gbps network bandwidth, Pay-per-second billing (60s minimum), No upfront commitment required, Elastic IP address available.
+The free plan excludes: 2 vCPUs, 1 GiB memory, $0.0104/hour in us-east-1 (Linux), Pay-per-second billing (60-second minimum), No upfront commitment, Burstable CPU performance.
 You'll also have Amazon Web Services (AWS) branding and limited support options.

 04 When should I upgrade from Amazon Web Services (AWS)'s free plan?

-Consider upgrading when: you hit user or storage limits, need features like 2 vCPUs, 1 GiB memory or Up to 5 Gbps network bandwidth, require premium support, or want to remove branding.
+Consider upgrading when: you hit user or storage limits, need features like 2 vCPUs, 1 GiB memory or $0.0104/hour in us-east-1 (Linux), require premium support, or want to remove branding.
 The cheapest paid plan starts at $7.59/month.

 05 Is Amazon Web Services (AWS)'s free plan really free forever?